 CRA Technology & Market News

-Drivers are substantially more likely to speed when using adaptive cruise control (ACC) or partial automation that combines that feature with lane centering than when not using either technology, an Insurance Institute for Highway Safety study showed.
+Adaptive cruise control leads drivers to speeding as well as partial automation that combines that feature with lane centring an Insurance Institute for Highway Safety study showed.
 When selecting a speed to “set and forget,” many drivers choose one that’s over the limit.

 “ACC does have some safety benefits, but it’s important to consider how drivers might cancel out these benefits by misusing the system,” said IIHS Statistician Sam Monfort, the lead author of the paper.
 “Speed at impact is among the most important factors in whether or not a crash turns out to be fatal.”

 ACC is a more advanced version of traditional cruise control that uses sensors to calculate and maintain a preselected following distance from the vehicle ahead, eliminating the need for the driver to repeatedly brake and reset the system.
 With the addition of lane centering, the vehicle also maintains its position within the travel lane automatically.

 The systems on the market today don’t restrict drivers from setting speeds that are higher than the legal limit, and they require constant supervision by the driver because they’re not capable of handling certain common road features and driving scenarios.

 To find out the impact ACC and lane centering technologies have on speeding, IIHS researchers analyzed the behavior of 40 drivers from the Boston metro area over a four-week period using data collected by the Massachusetts Institute of Technology’s Advanced Vehicle Technology Consortium.
 The data suggest that drivers were 24 percent more likely to drive over the speed limit on limited-access highways when those systems were turned on.
 The amount by which they exceeded the speed limit when they did speed was also greater when they were using the driver assistance features compared with driving manually.